 To solve these kind of issues, any internal data exchanges within the company should be priced.
 The data governance solution should offer a mechanism for this whole process – neatly documenting data sets and its owner and price of that data.
 The better the quality of data the higher the price.

-Now let’s assume that there is a price tag for the aggregate customer’s transaction.
-It is coming from the compliance team’s budget.
+Now let’s assume that there is a price for the ‘customers’ aggregate transactions’ data .
+The compliance team is willing to pay this price out of their project budget.
 In this scenario, both business units would be willing to go the extra mile to provide access to their customer’s aggregate transaction.
 It is one of the easiest ways to curb corporate politics into real data sharing culture.
 It ultimately creates more value for the entire company.

 The data governance tool should come in handy to maintain ownership and carry out data stewardship.